imflash217/portfolio/docs/algorithms/binary_tree.md

 > From a `graph` view, a `tree` can also be described as a DAG (directed acyclic graph)
 > which has `N` nodes and `(N-1)` edges.

+A `binary tree` is a tree data structure where each node can have maximum 2 children only.
+A binary tree where all internal nodes (i.e. except the leaf nodes) have exactly 2 children are called `Complete Binary Tree`.